TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### RELEASE NOTES

 ```
-Updated Functions: Get-JCUser can now do front and end wild card searches on all string properties
-Get-JCUser can now do date searches on 'Created' and 'password_expiration_date' date fields using new paramter -filterDateProperty
-Get-JCUser can now return only specific properties using new paramter -returnProperties
-Updated Functions: Get-JCSystem can now do front and end wild card searches on all string properties
-Get-JCSystem can now do date searches on 'Created' date field using new paramter -filterDateProperty
-Get-JCSystem can now return only specific properties using new paramter -returnProperties
+Optimized Functions: Get-JCUser and Get-JCSystem have been overhauled to allow for searching using wildcards on all string properties, boolean filters, a new -filterDateProperty parameter.
+The awesome news is these actions happen server side which speeds things up immensely.
 Updated Functions: Invoke-JCCommand has added parameter '-NumberOfVariables' for passing in variables to JumpCloud commands.
 Bug fixes for: Connect-JCOnline, Add-JCUserGroupMember, and Get-JCSystemGroupMember
-Improvements: Updated Helper Hash Functions to leverage the -returnProperties which speeds up hash table creation and overall performance.
+Improvements: Updated Helper Hash Functions to leverage the -returnProperties which speed up hash table creation and overall performance.
 ```

 #### FEATURES: